-For the first 200 words of your page keep the keyword density at around 2-3%.
-For the rest of your content the keyword density should be around 1-2%.
+For the first 200 words of the page keep the keyword density at around 2-3%.
+For the remaining content, the keyword density should be around 1-2%.

-This will make it easier for search engines like Google to identify your topic, and rank your page higher.
-However, avoid stuffing your text with keywords as it will appear unnatural and unattractive to readers.
+This will make it easier for search engines like Google to identify the topic and rank the page higher.
+However, avoid stuffing text with keywords as it will appear unnatural and unattractive to readers.

-It is important to hit the right balance with the amount of keywords in your content.
-If you have too many keywords — also known as keyword stuffing, search engines will lower the ranking of your page.
-On the contrary, if you do not have enough keywords, search engines are unable to understand what your website is about.
+It is important to hit the right balance with the number of keywords in the content.
+If there are too many keywords — also known as keyword stuffing, search engines will lower the ranking of the page.
+On the contrary, if there are insufficient keywords, search engines are unable to understand what the website is about.

-2. The importance of Headlines in your SEO strategy
+2. The importance of Headlines in SEO strategy

-Headlines are more important than you think.
+Headlines are more important than generally thought.
 Attractive headlines are what compel readers to click on an article.
-However, your headlines should also resonate with the search engines’ algorithms so that they prioritise your page for a higher ranking.
-This applies to both the main headline as well as your sub-headlines throughout the article.
+However, headlines should also resonate with the search engines’ algorithms so that they prioritise the page for a higher ranking.
+This applies to both the main headline as well as the sub-headlines throughout the article.

-Practice using persuasive adjectives while crafting your headline copy.
-The catchier your headline is, the higher your Click-through Rate (CTR) is.
+Practice using persuasive adjectives while crafting headline copy.
+The catchier the headline is, the higher the Click-through Rate (CTR) will be.
 Just be careful that it’s not misleading.